 Joe has volunteered for 20 years as chair of the Western Association of Schools and Colleges for high school accreditations, five years as an interviewer for prospective students of Vanderbilt Univeristy, and five years as a volunteer at the International Peace and Justice Center of San Diego.
 In his spare time, he enjoys travel and golf.
 Currently Joe serves as Membership Chair for the San Diego World Affairs Council.

-Ambassador Reno L. Harnish III founded, and is currently the Director of, the Center for Environment and National Security at the Scripps Institution of Oceanography.
+Ambassador (ret.)
+Reno L. Harnish III founded the Center for Environment and National Security at the Scripps Institution of Oceanography.
 Prior to this, he spent 33 years in the Foreign Service, including positions as the U.S. Ambassador in Azerbaijan, the Chief of Mission in Kosovo and the Deputy Chief of Mission in Egypt.
 He was heavily engaged in conflict resolution, democratization and energy issues.

 He received the Presidential Meritorious Service Award twice and the Department of State Distinguished Service Award among other decorations.
 He took a Bachelor of Arts in Political Science from San Diego State University, and a Master of International Service and a Master of Arts in Economics from the American University in Washington D.C.
 He has published a book and articles on energy and the environment.
 Reno is a Knight in the Sovereign Military Order of Malta.
 He lives with his wife Leslie in San Diego, California.
 They have two children and three grandchildren.